The Log-Convex Density Conjecture and vertical surface area in warped products: Introduction

-Most work in manifolds with density has focused on $\mathbb{R}^{n}$ with simple density (see e.g. \cite[Ch.
-18]{morgangmt}, \cite{kolesnikovRadiallySymmetric}, \cite{diazetal},\cite{RatzikinWedgeDomains},\cite{caneteetal}, \cite{maurmannMorgan}, \cite{dahlbergetal}, \cite{rosalesdensity}, \cite{carrolletal}, \cite{englesteinetal}).
-Of particular interest is radial simple density (density a function of the radius), where interest has centered around the following conjecture of Rosales \emph{et al.} \cite[Conj.
-3.12]{rosalesdensity}: \begin{conjecture}[{Log-Convex Density Conjecture \cite[Conj.
-3.12]{rosalesdensity} }] In $\mathbb{R}^{n}$, $n\geq2$ with radial log-convex simple density, balls about the origin are isoperimetric for every volume. \end{conjecture} For a simple density, log-convexity is equivalent to the stability of balls about the origin.
-As pointed out by Morgan \cite{morganBlogLogConvex,Morgan-PubLogConvexDensity}, a further regularity condition is necessary to avoid examples such as $\mathbb{R}^{n}$ with simple density $e^{r^{2}-2r+2}$ where for small volumes isoperimetric regions are approximate balls centered on the unit sphere, or $\mathbb{R}^{n}$ with simple density $r^{-p},\;0<p\leq n$ where isoperimetric regions do not exist (see \cite[Prop.
+Any such formulation would need to overcome multiple obstacles -- in addition to the above example, if we remove log-convexity at the origin then we also get densities such as $\mathbb{R}^{n}$ with simple density $r^{-p},\;0<p\leq n$ where spheres are stable but isoperimetric regions do not even exist (see \cite[Prop.
 7.3]{diazetal}).
-Morgan \cite{morganBlogLogConvex,MorganBlogVariationalFormulae,Morgan-PubLogConvexDensity} also discusses the equivalent conjecture in $\mathbb{R}^{n}$ with general density -- that is, that if spheres about the origin are stable then under further regularity conditions at the origin they are isoperimetric, and computes the stability condition on the densities that plays the role of log-convexity in this case.
-While it is still unclear what the most general statement of the conjecture should be, our Theorem \ref{thm: Isoperimetric Regions - General}, which states that spheres are isoperimetric in $\mathbb{R}^{n}-\{0\}$ with any radial density such that the surface area of spheres is a convex function of the volume they bound and satisfying some additional minor hypotheses, allows us to give several interesting new examples of densities on $\mathbb{R}^{n}$ (allowing singularity at the origin) for which spheres about the origin are isoperimetric.
+While it is still unclear what the most general statement of the conjecture should be, our Theorem \ref{thm: Isoperimetric Regions - General}, which states that spheres about the origin are isoperimetric in $\mathbb{R}^{n}-\{0\}$ with any radial density such that the surface area of such spheres is a convex function of the volume they bound and satisfying some additional minor hypotheses, allows us to give several interesting new examples of densities on $\mathbb{R}^{n}-\{0\}$ for which spheres about the origin are isoperimetric.
 These examples include simple densities with finite volume, simple densities that are neither log-convex nor smooth at the origin, and non-simple densities (see Example \ref{exa:IsoperimExamples}).
 In particular, the existence of large families of densities on $\mathbb{R}^{n}$ which are neither log-convex nor smooth at the origin for which stable spheres are nonetheless isoperimetric complicates the formulation suggested in \cite{morganBlogLogConvex,Morgan-PubLogConvexDensity}.
 In Theorem \ref{thm:SingleFiberGeneralMinimizeTanIso}, Corollary \ref{cor:LargeVerticalFibers}, and Corollary \ref{cor:LargeBalls-SimpleDensity} we generalize a result of Kolesnikov and Zhdanov \cite[Prop.
 4.7]{kolesnikovRadiallySymmetric} on large balls about the origin in $\mathbb{R}^{n}$ with strictly log-convex increasing simple density.
-We use this generalization to show that for a large family of densities on $\mathbb{R}^{n}$ for which spheres are stable they are also isoperimetric for large volumes, and we provide several examples of densities where these results apply, including the above-mentioned example of $\mathbb{R}^{n}$ with simple density $e^{r^{2}-2r+2}$, thus giving an example of a space where all spheres are stable but only certain spheres are isoperimetric (Example \ref{exa:LargeBalls}).
+We use this generalization to show that for a large family of densities on $\mathbb{R}^{n}$ for which spheres about the origin are stable they are also isoperimetric for large volumes, and we provide several examples of densities where these results apply, including the above-mentioned example of $\mathbb{R}^{n}$ with simple density $e^{r^{2}-2r+2}$, thus giving an example of a space where all spheres about the origin are stable but only some are isoperimetric (Example \ref{exa:LargeBalls}).